error-log-logger

 To verify, you can manually generate a log at warn level by reloading APISIX.

-In terminal session where netcat is listening, you should see a log entry similar to the following:
+If you are using Docker, in the terminal session where netcat is listening, you should see a log entry.
+If you are using Kubernetes, check the tcp-server pod logs:

 2025/01/26 20:15:29 [warn] 211#211: *35552 [lua] plugin.lua:205: load(): new plugins: {"cas-auth":true,"real-ip":true,"ai":true,"client-control":true,"proxy-control":true,"request-id":true,"zipkin":true,"ext-plugin-pre-req":true,"fault-injection":true,"mocking":true,"serverless-pre-function":true,"cors":true,"ip-restriction":true,"ua-restriction":true,"referer-restriction":true,"csrf":true,"uri-blocker":true,"request-validation":true,"chaitin-waf":true,"multi-auth":true,"openid-connect":true,"authz-casbin":true,"authz-casdoor":true,"wolf-rbac":true,"ldap-auth":true,"hmac-auth":true,"basic-auth":true,"jwt-auth":true,"redirect":true,"key-auth":true,"consumer-restriction":true,"attach-consumer-label":true,"authz-keycloak":true,"proxy-cache":true,"body-transformer":true,"ai-prompt-template":true,"ai-prompt-decorator":true,"proxy-mirror":true,"proxy-rewrite":true,"workflow":true,"api-breaker":true,"ai-proxy":true,"limit-conn":true,"limit-count":true,"limit-req":true,"gzip":true,"server-info":true,"traffic-split":true,"response-rewrite":true,"degraphql":true,"kafka-proxy":true,"grpc-transcode":true,"grpc-web":true,"http-dubbo":true,"public-api":true,"prometheus":true,"datadog":true,"loki-logger":true,"elasticsearch-logger":true,"echo":true,"loggly":true,"http-logger":true,"splunk-hec-logging":true,"skywalking-logger":true,"google-cloud-logging":true,"sls-logger":true,"tcp-logger":true,"kafka-logger":true,"rocketmq-logger":true,"syslog":true,"udp-logger":true,"file-logger":true,"clickhouse-logger":true,"tencent-cloud-cls":true,"inspect":true,"example-plugin":true,"aws-lambda":true,"azure-functions":true,"openwhisk":true,"openfunction":true,"error-log-logger":true,"ext-plugin-post-req":true,"ext-plugin-post-resp":true,"serverless-post-function":true,"opa":true,"forward-auth":true,"jwe-decrypt":true}, context: init_worker_by_lua*